glitchwolfe/justin-and-dragons/README.md

 # To Do

-* Locations
-- 1st is forest, 2nd desert, 3rd is other forest, 4th is purple crystals

 * UX Improvements:
 - Translate vertical scroll wheel activity into horizontal scroll
 - Crossfade descriptions when they change